-Many of the topics on this blog are about how to improve your own writing, with specific tips for different types of fiction and nonfiction content across a range of media.
+Many of the topics on this blog are about how to improve your own writing, with specific tips for different types of fiction and nonfiction content.
 However, what about those young writers who might just be starting to find their creative spark, or those who might not have even begun putting pen to paper (or fingers to keyboard) yet?
 Creative writing and storytelling can be deeply engaging for highly imaginative children, allowing them to express and explore all manner of ideas.
 There are huge benefits to introducing creative writing to children, but how do you encourage kids to write creatively?

 Encourage them to read